As a leading tech consultancy advocating for positive social change, ThoughtWorks was already a popular choice with engineers from Makers Academy.

 “It was something we’d wanted to do for ages.
 Diversity is not just something that we do at Thoughtworks, it’s part of who we are.
 It was a bit frustrating that everyone who joined Thoughtworks was privileged enough to have been to University, so the scholarship was something we wanted to do to offer opportunities to women from different backgrounds.”

-Not only that but the curriculum that Makers offered was exactly what Thoughtworks looked for in a junior hire; “From technical knowledge to natural curiosity, Makers always introduces us to the right people.”
+Not only that but the curriculum that Makers offered was exactly what ThoughtWorks looked for in a graduate; “From technical knowledge to natural curiosity, Makers always introduces us to the right people.”

 The recruitment change program was something that altered the Thoughtworks hiring process, permanently - for the better.